 Bone Broth-- If you have time to make your own broth, that’s ideal of course but if not, it can be nice to have something in your pantry that’s ready to use for soups and stews.
 Osso Good Bones has two AIP compliant broths.
 I couldn't find the AIP ones on Amazon so they may need to be ordered directly from Osso.

 Wild Zora Soups and Snack Bars- Wild Zora has some great products that are shelf-stable and completely AIP compliant.
 The soups are awesome for a quick meal when you don’t have time to cook and the snack bars are wonderful as a quick on-the-go snack.
 They also have a new line of grain-free hot cereals, which is super exciting.
-Visit Wild Zora using this link to save 15%.
+Visit Wild Zora using this link to save 15% or the code foodcourage15.

 Coconut Water- This is great for smoothies and has a good dose of healthy electrolytes.
 Try to choose one that contains only coconut water if possible.
 Many products have added cane sugar, juice concentrates, "natural flavors" and other additives.